Current Students Forms Student ID card

 - Have photo identification when collecting your ID Card (e.g. driver's licence or passport)

-- Your eight digit JCU student ID number.
-It can be found by logging into StudentsOnline (located in top left-hand corner), on your offer email, or your Confirmation of Enrolment (CoE) if you are an international student.
+- Your 8-digit JCU Student ID number – found in your JCU App profile (top of the information bar on mobile or top right on a browser), your offer email, or your Confirmation of Enrolment (CoE) if you're an international student.

 Your Placement Team will send you a link to an online Clinical Placement Card request form.
 Once the request and payment is received, these will be posted to a nominated address.